-On this page I explore what maths looks like and means for the early years, hopefully giving you some encouragement and impetus to exlplore more and discover a new love of maths teaching if you have not had that before.
-Please let me know your thoughts.
+What does maths in the early years look like and what does it mean to teach it?
+Cathy Gunning explores and aims to giving you some encouragement and impetus to explore more and discover a new love of maths teaching if you have not had that before.

 Elizabeth explains that the term open maths came from discussions with “real teachers in real classrooms”.
 She encourages us to look at maths from the whole.
 To see it as infinite and huge rather than narrow and limiting.
 So for example, as well as breaking down counting into parts 1-5 and 5-10, help children to see maths in context and let them ask and answer big questions like “what is the biggest number?”
 In her blog, Elizabeth states

 Open Mathematics considers children’s own emerging mathematics, which has no right or wrong answers.
 Children analyse, hypothesise and experiment and their own thinking is supported, nurtured and developed.
 This open culture supports a spirit of freedom where children feel free to cross out (for example) their mathematical notation, change their minds and develop their own strategies.
 Play is recognised as a vehicle for children to express their imaginations, and this is crucial to children’s development of abstract concepts like mathematics.
 Open Mathematics is not neat and tidy but it involves deep-level learning and sometimes the chaos of thinking, refining and finding new mathematical ideas.

 Further on in Elizabeth’s blog she shares her research about the use of resources and how an open mathermatics method enables children to have freedom to explore and develop their mathermatical thinking.
 For example, children might be encouraged to experiment graphical representation in maths using writing, drawing and tallies.
 She promotes enabling children to “put down their thinking on paper in any way they find useful”.
 She states